yonicsurny/tumblrdl/README.md

 	- once the script encounters an already downloaded photo (test for an existing file) it will stop (except when -c or --continue option is used)
 	- if the original photo is not available, the script try an download the next available bigger size.
 	- photos are downloaded following this architecture path_to_download_directory/blog_name/yyyy/mm/yyyymmdd_basename.extension
-	- if you use filtes (wallfilter, black/whitelist) you may end up with empty folders as they are created before the download (room for improvement).
+	- if you use filters (wallfilter, black/whitelist) you may end up with empty folders as they are created before the download (room for improvement).

 	Black/White list: